zhbh/imark-frontend/README.md

 ## Configuration

 ### Development environment
-Create a file `.env.development` in the root directory, and configure the following environmental variables:
+Create a file `.env.local` in the root directory, and configure the following environment variables:
 - Google Maps Platform
 - Fasebase